AndreaCrotti/Unit-testing-talk/unit.rst

 Change of perspective
 =====================

 ..
-TODO: add
+When you start to write your code with unit tests in mind, there is
+.. a big change of perspective.
+The question is not anymore *how do I
+.. get this working*, but *how do I test it*?
+And it turns out that
+.. this question is much more valuable, becuase in the end you want to
+.. ship something that you can prove to be working.

+..
+But programmers are lazy as you know

-Not *how I hack a solution for this*, but **how do I test it**?
+Not *how do I get this working?*, but **how do I test it?**

 .. image:: img/lazy.jpg

-What is the easiest thing to test?
+- What is the easiest thing to test?

 Pure Functions
 ==============